The Equine Sport Therapy Program consists of four components:

 Tuition & Fees:

-Cost for textbooks and course material is $700.00 and is due when textbooks are available which is usually 2 – 3 months before your first class.
+Cost for textbooks and course material is $700.00 and is due first day of class.
+Textbooks are usually available 2 – 3 months before your first class.
 This figure could change slightly depending on the U.S. dollar.

 How to Apply:

 You can apply by mail or online.
 See “How to Apply” for more information.
-The short-listing of applicants is usually completed by the end of March and interview letters are sent out at that time.
-If you have not received correspondence by April 15th, please contact us.
+Please contact us if you have not received an email confirming receipt of your application.
+The short-listing of applicants is usually completed by the end of March and phone interview are done at that time.
+If you have not received correspondence by April 30th, please contact us.

 OTHER COURSES/CLINICS AVAILABLE